ActisDa/BBB/README.md

 ## Project Overview

 The goal of this project is to build a classification model to predict whether a compound can cross the blood-brain barrier (BBB+) or not (BBB–), using physicochemical and topological molecular descriptors.
+The Dataset used in this project was obtained from https://deepchemdata.s3-us-west-1.amazonaws.com/datasets/BBBP.csv

 ##  Descriptors Used